croservices/cro/docs/reference/cro-zeromq.md

     );
     my $reply = await $client.send($message);

-In most cases, `dealer` will be preferable.
+In most cases, `dealer` will be preferable for scalability reasons.

-### Cro::ZeroMQ::Sender for send-only (PUSH, PUB)
+### Cro::ZeroMQ::Distributor for send-only (PUSH, PUB)

-These socket types have a `send` method that sends the message asynchronously and return immediately.
+The high level client for PUSH and PUB socket types has a `send` method, which sends the message asynchronously and return immediately.
+For example:

-    my $client = Cro::ZeroMQ::Sender.push(
+    my $client = Cro::ZeroMQ::Distributor.push(
         bind => 'tcp://work-source:5555'
     );
     $client.send($message);

-### Cro::ZeroMQ::Socket

-This provides an API that looks largely like a Perl 6 asynchronous socket, for situations where there's no simpler API that fits.

-TODO: Describe these
+### Cro::ZeroMQ::Collector for receive-only (PULL, SUB)

+The high level client for PULL and SUB socket types has a `Supply` method, which will emit received `Cro::ZeroMQ::Message` objects.
+A PULL will probably be more suited to a service rather than a client, but may be useful.
+A useful example of this with a SUB socket would be to create such a client in a web server, and then send all received messages out over a web socket:

+    my $client = Cro::ZeroMQ::Collector.sub(
+        connect => 'tcp://notifications:5555'
+    );
+    my $notifications = $client.Supply.publish; # Turn it into a live Supply

+    my $application = route {
+        get -> 'notifications' {
+            web-socket {
+                supply {
+                    whenever $notifications {
+                        .emit;
+                    }
+                }
+            }
+        }
+    }

-### Cro::ZeroMQ::Proxy
+### Cro::ZeroMQ::Proxy (ROUTER + DEALER, XSUB + XPUB)

-This combines a `Cro::ZeroMQ::Service` with a `Cro::ZeroMQ::Socket` in order to get proxying behavior.

 TODO: Describe these